jheled/royalur/docs/_sources/luck.txt

 errors are smaller, and luck becomes more prominent.
 With two perfect players it is pure luck that decides the outcome.
 This sounds paradoxical until you think about it.
 What matters is not absolute skill but the difference in skill.
 So the important measure is the range of skill possible.
-And with the 1000 ELO points of ROGOUR I think one can claim it is similar to Backgammon (without the doubling cube.)
+And with the 1000 ELO points of ROGOUR I think one can claim it is similar to plain Backgammon (without the doubling cube.)

 ..
 Local Variables: